 The scene of one of the grisliest crimes in New Orleans history, the Gardette-LaPrete House was raided one night and every resident mutilated.
 The young Turk himself, however, was savagely beaten and buried alive in the courtyard.

-While his gold and harem of hot bodies are long gone, the old horndog still hangs around his mansion, leisurely floating by windows and burning incense.
+While his gold and harem are long gone, the sultan still hangs around his mansion, leisurely floating by windows and burning incense.
 Don’t worry, only the occasional disembodied blood-curdling scream can be heard here from time to time.

-7. Stanley Hotel — Estes Park, Colorado, USA
+7. Stanley Hotel — Estes Park, Colorado, US

-The staff of the Stanley insists that their otherworldly visitors are of the friendlier, harmless variety.
-Nonetheless, I’ll be steering clear of any place on Earth that’s ever remotely served as inspiration for Stephen King’s The Shining.
+The staff of the Stanley insists that its otherworldly visitors are of the friendlier, harmless variety.
+Nonetheless, we wouldn’t blame you for steering clear of any place on Earth that’s ever remotely served as inspiration for Stephen King’s The Shining.

 A version of this article was previously published on October 27, 2011, by Sarah Park and was updated on August 12, 2020, by Katie Scott Aiton.